CircuitSetup/Time-Circuits-Display/README.md

 #### Sensor-controlled night-mode

-You can also connect a light sensor to the device.
-Four sensor types/models are supported: TSL2561, BH1750, VEML7700/VEML6030, LTR303/LTR329, connected through i2c with their respective default slave address.
-The VEML7700 can only be connected if no GPS receiver is connected at the same time; the VEML6030 needs its address to be set to  0x48 if a GPS receiver is present at the same time.
-All these sensor types are readily available on breakout boards from Adafruit or Seeed (Grove).
-Only one light sensor can be used at the same time. *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.* This is why I exclusively used Adafruit or Seeed breakouts ([TSL2561](https://www.adafruit.com/product/439) or [here](https://www.seeedstudio.com/Grove-Digital-Light-Sensor-TSL2561.html), [BH1750](https://www.adafruit.com/product/4681), [VEML7700](https://www.adafruit.com/product/4162), [LTR303](https://www.adafruit.com/product/5610)), which all allow connecting named sensors to the 5V the TCD board operates on.
-For wiring information, see [here](#appendix-b-sensor-wiring).

-If the measured lux level is below or equal the threshold set in the Config Portal, the device will go into night-mode.
-To view the currently measured lux level, use the [keypad menu](#how-to-view-sensor-info).
+You can also connect a light sensor to your TCD for night-mode switching: When the sensor reports a lux level below or equal the threshold set in the Config Portal, the TCD will go into night-mode.

-If both a schedule is enabled and the light sensor option is checked in the Config Portal, the sensor will overrule the schedule only in non-night-mode hours; ie it will never switch off night-mode when night-mode is active according to the schedule.
+If both a schedule and the light sensor are enabled, the sensor will overrule the schedule only in non-night-mode hours; ie it will never switch off night-mode when night-mode is active according to the schedule.

 Switching on/off night-mode manually deactivates any schedule and the light sensor for 30 minutes.
 Afterwards, a programmed schedule and/or the light sensor will overrule the manual setting.

+In order to use a light sensor, check the option _Use light sensor_ in the Config Portal.
+You can observe the measured lux level through the [keypad menu](#how-to-view-sensor-info) to find out about the right lux threshold for your environment.

+For information on supported sensor models/types and configuration, see [here](https://github.com/CircuitSetup/Time-Circuits-Display/blob/main/DIY/README.md#light-sensor).

 ## Count-down timer

 The firmware features a simple count-down timer.
-This timer can count down from max 99 minutes and plays a sound when expired.
+This timer can count down from max 99 minutes and plays a sound upon expiry.

-To set the timer to MM minutes, type 44MM and press ENTER.
-Note that for minutes, 2 digits must be entered.
-To cancel a running timer, enter 440 and press ENTER.
+- To set the timer to MM minutes, type 44MM and press ENTER.
+A single-digit number of minutes must be preceded by 0.
+- To cancel a running timer, type 440 and press ENTER.

-The check the remaining time, type 44 and press ENTER.
+- The check the remaining time, type 44 and press ENTER.

 ## Yearly/monthly reminder

-The reminder is similar to the alarm, the difference being that the reminder is yearly or monthly, not daily.
+A reminder is yearly or monthly alarm.

 To program a yearly reminder, enter 77mmddhhMM and press ENTER.
 For example: 7705150900 sets the reminder to May 15 9am.
 Now a reminder sound will play every year on May 15 at 9am.